Jordon Hudson is clearing Pablo Torre's previous report that stated that she was lying about her age. Born in 2000 versus 2001.

 Torre responded to the fan that his theory wouldn't have applied to this situation, "To clarify: this was not an online form with preset or scrollable options.
 This was the sort of thing where you type the information yourself and send it in."

-Bill Belichick responds to Jordon Hudson's lawsuit against Pablo Torre
+Bill Belichick reacts to Jordon Hudson suing Pablo Torre

 “I know you can’t control what people write about you or say about you or talk about,” a reporter told Belichick during a press conference on Wednesday, November 26.
 “But right before the Duke game, there was a big story in the New York Post.
 And right before this game, there was a story with Jordon Hudson possibly filing a lawsuit against Pablo [Torre].
 How much do those distractions seep down into the team, and how much time do they take from what you’re trying to accomplish?
 Is there a way, in your mind, to try to eliminate some of that drama?"

-Although Belichick was informed of the circumstances, he doesn't appear to have significant influence over his girlfriend's legal affairs.
+While Belichick was made aware of the situation, he doesn't seem to have much input in his girlfriend's legal matters.

 “Yeah, I’m just focused on the game,” the eight-time Super Bowl-winning coach responded.
 “That’s what our team’s focused on, so…”